 “Yeah, yeah.
 These aren’t for me.” they chuckled, looking down at the basket of art materials they were carrying.
 “I’m on an errand.
 My sister’s the artist.”

 Something clicked, and I couldn’t help but ask, “The one who made those fairies and flowers in your ceiling?”

 Andrei blinked, then let out a small laugh.
 “You remember my bedroom ceiling.
 Wow.”

 “Eh, I just- The paintings.
 Y’know.
 They’re really good.”

 “I know.
 And.
 Yeah, that’s her work.” they confirmed, absently brushing stray bangs behind their ear.

 How does Andrei always look so good?

 They continued towards the shelves where the art tools were, and I trailed after them as casually as possible, trying not to grip too tightly on the tubes of paint in my hands.
 It’ll be terrible if I crush ‘em.
-I haven’t even paid of them yet.
+I haven’t even paid for them yet.

 The squeegees were, to Andrei’s annoyance, on a shelf they couldn’t reach.
 I got it for them and they thanked me before moving on to the next item on the list.
 We made small talk while at it.

 They said they hadn’t seen me in any of the parties they'd been to over the last month.
 I told them it’s been busy.
 Mostly at the flower shop.
 It was prom season.